Skip to content

 The simplest way to start your project is right from the Renku

-platform - just click on the
+platform - just click on the `Environments` tab and start a new session.

 This will start an interactive environment right in your browser.